 On the other hand, companies who have conscientiously developed Great Workplaces where people thrive are prepared for both sides of economic weather conditions.
 They ride the waves when they are high, taking advantage of all the good momentum.
-And when economic conditions turn bad – and they will – companies with great work environments seem to ride out the storm in a calm and collected fashion; even picking up business from alternative sources, adding new clients, capturing untapped markets, pulling in revenues from varied sources and innovating their way out of an economic disturbance.
+And when economic conditions turn bad – and they will – companies with great work environments seem to ride out the storm in a calm and collected fashion; even increasing revenues from alternative sources, adding new clients, capturing untapped markets, pulling in sales from varied sources and innovating their way out of an economic disturbance.

 Why do companies with Great Workplaces survive economic storms?

 The people inside Great Workplaces make the difference because their company truly cares for them by creating a sustainable, flourishing culture.
 As a result, a majority of their energized employees are engaged and running on all cylinders.
 The benefits of creating a Great Workplace are numerous.
 As chairman of the board, CEO, business owner or start-up entrepreneur, the proven benefits of building a Great Workplace will likely make your company a powerful force even in the most difficult of times.
 Why?
 The benefits of creating a Great Workplace have been researched and statistically proven by the Great Place to Work Institute:

 - Lower staff turnover rates

 - Greater number of applicants for open positions

 - Attraction of the best and brightest talent

 - Lower workers’ compensation costs